lelou6666/WavesOfWhat/readme.txt

 the mean accuracy is higher than 0.54 on validation sets and higher than 0.535 on our test set, 375 Army Professionals from the unpublished volume F of Archives Gauquelin.

-Because there are thousands of persons in validation sets (see below) the 0.54 mean accuracy is a statistically highly significant result!
+Because there are thousands of persons in validation sets the 0.54 mean accuracy is a statistically highly significant result.

-Quadratic Discriminant Analysis classifier apparently performs best on validation sets.
-Mean accuracies (across 1000 iterations) are
-0.553 and 0.559 - sportsmen and scientists in the Sportsmen-vs-Scientists pair 0.402 and 0.706 - sportsmen and military
-0.418 and 0.659 - scientists and military
-The mean of 6 means is 0.5497 for this classifier.

 Sizes of groups:
 2886 sports champions